Fonterra under fire over milk scare; more product recalls

 | WELLINGTON

-WELLINGTON Fonterra, the world's largest dairy exporter, came under fire from the New Zealand government, farmers and financial regulators for its handling of a food contamination scare that has triggered product recalls and spooked parents from China to Saudi Arabia.
+WELLINGTON Fonterra (FSF.NZ), the world's largest dairy exporter, came under fire from the New Zealand government, farmers and financial regulators for its handling of a food contamination scare that has triggered product recalls and spooked parents from China to Saudi Arabia.

 "We will be conducting an internal review and this will be subject to external scrutiny as well," Gary Romano, Fonterra's managing director of New Zealand Milk Products, told reporters.